Cory Grissom: New England Patriots

-On May 3, 2013, he signed with the New England Patriots as an undrafted free agent.
+On May 3, 2013, Grissom signed with the New England Patriots as an undrafted free agent.
 On August 26, 2013, he was placed on the injured reserve list and missed the rest of the 2013 season.
 He was released on March 12, 2014.
 On March 19, 2014, he signed a one-year contract with the Kansas City Chiefs.

 Miami Dolphins

 On August 25, 2014, Grissom was signed by the Miami Dolphins.
 Despite sources stating that he was released the next day, Grissom disagrees with the statement that he was there for two days.

 Nebraska Danger

-On June 4, 2015, Grissom signed with the Nebraska Danger of the Indoor Football League.
+On June 4, 2015, Grissom signed with the Nebraska Danger of the Indoor Football League (IFL).

 Green Bay Blizzard

 In April 2016, Grissom was traded to the Green Bay Blizzard.
 Grissom re-signed with the Blizzard on January 30, 2017.
 On October 10, 2017, Grissom re-signed with the Blizzard.

-In his final season with the Green Bay Blizzard Grissom was named 2nd team All-IFL.
+In his final season with the Green Bay Blizzard, Grissom was named second team All-IFL.

 Following the 2018 season, Grissom announced his retirement from Indoor Football via Facebook.